stevepolitodesign/rails-authentication-from-scratch/README.md

 > **What's Going On Here?**
 >
 > - The `Current` class inherits from [ActiveSupport::CurrentAttributes](https://api.rubyonrails.org/classes/ActiveSupport/CurrentAttributes.html) which allows us to keep all per-request attributes easily available to the whole system.
-In essence this will allow us to set a current user and have access to that user during each request to the server.
+In essence, this will allow us to set a current user and have access to that user during each request to the server.
 > - The `Authentication` Concern provides an interface for logging the user in and out.
-We load it into the `ApplicationController` so that it will be used acrosss the whole application.
+We load it into the `ApplicationController` so that it will be used across the whole application.
 >   - The `login` method first [resets the session](https://api.rubyonrails.org/classes/ActionController/Metal.html#method-i-reset_session) to account for [session fixation](https://guides.rubyonrails.org/security.html#session-fixation-countermeasures).
 >   - We set the user's ID in the [session](https://guides.rubyonrails.org/action_controller_overview.html#session) so that we can have access to the user across requests.
 The user's ID won't be stored in plain text.
 The cookie data is cryptographically signed to make it tamper-proof.
 And it is also encrypted so anyone with access to it can't read its contents.
 >   - The `logout` method simply [resets the session](https://api.rubyonrails.org/classes/ActionController/Metal.html#method-i-reset_session).